tsedio/tsed-vite-react-movies-demo/docs/readme.md

 ### SSG mode

 The SSG mode is the default mode used by the Vite plugin.
-It means that the Vite plugin will generate the HTML page on the compilation time.
+It means that the Vite plugin will generate the HTML page during the compilation time.

-It's the best mode to use when you want to generate a static page.
-For instance, a blog, a documentation, a landing page, etc...
+It's the best method to use when you want to generate a static page, for instance, a blog, documentation, or a landing page.

 To use this mode, we have to create a new `packages/app/src/pages/movies/index.page.tsx` file and add the following code: